miguelfa77/Bone-Fracture-Classifier/README.md

 # Bone-Fracture-Classifier with CNN
-Using a CNN to classify whether an X-Ray image of a bone is fractured or not fractured (1 or 0).
+Developing a CNN to classify whether an X-Ray image of a bone is fractured or not fractured (1 or 0).
+Using Streamlit for interface.

+pip3 install -r requirements.txt

+streamlit run app/app.py